End of Life Guidance - With Death Doula Sherry

 Support includes but is not limited to:

-• Caregiver companionship and respite — giving family members space to rest
+• Caregiver companionship & respite - giving family members space to rest

 • Light tidying and household organization

-• Swedish Death Cleaning — the gentle, intentional process of sorting and simplifying belongings so loved ones aren't left with that burden
+• Swedish Death Cleaning - the gentle, intentional process of sorting and simplifying belongings, ensuring loved ones aren't left with that burden

 • Personal care support - non-medical help with hygiene, oral care, gentle washing, and grooming to preserve dignity and comfort